| | AbstractVarious XML-based approaches aimed at representing complex digital

 industry backing.
 Also, DIDL is part of a broader architecture that

 is relevant to many communities, including the Digital Library community.
+From a functional perspective, DIDL is attractive because of the

 flexibility offered by its well-specified data model, and because